Irish drugmaker Elan to spin off research arm

 Kraft Heinz's bid has jolted Unilever into focusing more on delivering on its strategy in the short-term, the Anglo-Dutch company's finance chief said on Friday.

-LONDON Ireland's Elan Corp Plc ELN.I is to spin off its Neotope drug discovery business platform as a separate public company, making Elan immediately profitable and potentially more appealing as a takeover target.
+LONDON Ireland's Elan Corp Plc ELN.I is to spin off its Neotope drug discovery business platform as a separate public company, making the company potentially more appealing as a takeover target.

 The decision to split the company comes hard on the heels of the failure of an experimental Alzheimer's drug being developed with Johnson & Johnson (JNJ.N) and Pfizer (PFE.N), although Chief Executive Kelly Martin said it had been planned for more than a year.